internetimagery/internetimagery.github.io/code/index.md

 ---
 # Code Snippets, Scripts and Tools

-Below are a number of bits and bobs I've created.
+Below are a number of coded bits and bobs I've created.
 May they help you in times of need.

 ## General Tools